domschl/WinSteamOnMac/README.md

-# Howto install the Windows version of Steam on macOS Sonoma
+# Howto install the Windows version of Steam on macOS Sonoma or Sequoia

 We will install the x86 version Homebrew in order to be able to use Apple's modified version of `Wine` and to install the Windows version Steam.